 Now, this might be a type of “travel insurance” you aren’t too aware of—or maybe that’ just me.
 Either way, here’s what I learned from personal experience.
 Medical Emergencies happen, and just because you’re on vacation doesn’t mean you’re suddenly immune to them.
 In fact, when you’re in a new environment, your body is introduced to an entirely new line of diseases it’s not used to, meaning your chances of an ER visit increases drastically.

 If you’re like me, most of your traveling happened inside of the military.
 So, you never had to worry about needing any type of medical insurance for your ventures abroad.
 Luckily for me, my first trip outside of the US as a veteran was with the school I started attending—medical insurance was a part of our “study abroad package.”
 But, had I not known about it, my next trip might have gone very badly.

 You see, anaphylactic shock is a scary thing.
-Anytime you’re losing your ability to breath is terrifying.
+Anytime you’re losing your ability to breathe is terrifying.
 What’s more terrifying is having that happen in a country where you’ve never been and you either can’t speak the language very well or at all.

 And trust me, other countries aren’t like the good ol’ US of A. They will turn you away if you don’t have cash in hand or you don’t have insurance.
 Literally, they will let you die—it’s not their fault you were too stupid to get medical insurance for your travel abroad experience.

 **This is not all countries, but there are countries out there like this.

 If you’ve ever traveled anywhere and had to get a rental car, this is probably not new to you.
 Part of your 75-page contract is your choice to either accept or decline rental insurance.
 Usually, this insurance is a liability or collision insurance—at least in my own experience.
 However, this is the one time that we will say, acceptance of this insurance depends.